How AI Email Actually Works

 Given existing text, AI can rewrite to adjust tone:

-One of the most important advances is grounding—connecting AI to external information sources.
+One of the most useful advances is grounding, which connects the AI to external information sources.

 The hallucination problem: LLMs can confidently state things that aren't true.